 The mission of the SW CASC is to work with natural and cultural resource managers to develop and deliver scientific information and techniques to anticipate, monitor, and adapt to climate change in the southwestern United States.

 The science activities undertaken by the SW CASC are informed primarily by the Strategic Science Agenda and the Science Workplans.
 The Strategic Science Agenda articulates general science objectives, staffing needs, and operating principles for the SW CASC over a five-year period that started in 2013.
 The Science Workplans detail the specific research priorities and planned actions for the SW CASC during the funding year.
-The development of the SW CASC’s strategic direction is guided by its Stakeholder Advisory Committee (SAC) which is comprised of representatives from federal and state resource-management agencies and tribes.
+The development of the SW CASC’s strategic direction is guided by its Advisory Committee (AC) which is comprised of representatives from federal and state resource-management agencies and tribes.